How to Write a Copywriting Sample

 1. Write Something New

 I did a terrible job in my first sample copy because I had no idea what type of writing copywriters did or what sort of clients Interact Media was planning to attract.
 Not really knowing what to do, I picked something I'd already written for my MOPS group, "Celebrating Advent with Children" for my sample.
 Bad idea.
-It wasn't written in the style of the example I was told to follow which included headers and bullets, so I ended up totally re-writing it anyway and taking a long time.
+It wasn't written in the style of the example I was told to follow which included headers and bullets, so I ended up completely re-writing it and taking a long time.

 Here is a good example.
 This one is a blog post for a medical office.